2005Emmanuel/2005Emmanuel/README.md

 ##   Contact Me
-     If you have any questions or wuld like to discuss a potential collaboration, you can reach me via email at hilaryemmanuel841@gmail.com.
-I am always open to exciting Opportunities.
+     If you have any questions or wuld like to discuss a potential collaboration, you can reach me via email at [Link text](URL 'hilaryemmanuel841@gmail.com. ') I am always open to exciting Opportunities.